How the US hit its vaccine stride - KESQ

 How the US hit its vaccine stride

-This signals remarkable progress especially if you consider that at the end of December, less than three million doses had been administered in total and governors were crying out for more supply.
+This signals remarkable progress especially if you consider that at the end of December, less than 3 million doses had been administered in total and governors were crying out for more supply.

 So, while hiccups and hurdles remain, Claire Hannan, executive director of the Association of Immunization Managers, says the “all hands on deck approach,” has finally started paying off.